stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 In terms of connectivity and the deployment of applications, the Web has a plethora of software, services, and protocols that are widely deployed.
 These have shown interoperability.
 The Web standards bodies (e.g. IETF and W3C) follow the OpenStand principles <span class="citation" data-cites="ModernStandardsParadigm">(“The Modern Standards Paradigm - Five Key Principles” [2017](#ref-ModernStandardsParadigm))</span> to embrace openness, transparency, and broad consensus.
 In contrast, FDO has a small number of implementations and corresponding protocols, although with a growing community, as evidenced at the first international FDO conference <span class="citation" data-cites="looFirstInternationalConference2022">(Loo [2022](#ref-looFirstInternationalConference2022))</span>.
 This is not to say that it is not worth developing further Handle+DOIP implementations in the future, but we note that the current FDO functionality can easily be implemented using Web technologies, even as DOIP-over-HTTP <span class="citation" data-cites="DOIPAPIHTTPa">(CNRI [2023](#ref-DOIPAPIHTTPa)[b](#ref-DOIPAPIHTTPa))</span>.

 It is also a question as to whether a highly constrained protocol revolving around persistent identifiers is in fact necessary.
-For example, DOIs are mostly resolved on the web using HTTP redirects with the common `https://doi.org/` prefix, hiding their Handle nature as an implementation detail <span class="citation" data-cites="DOIHandbookResolution">(DOI [2019](#ref-DOIHandbookResolution))</span>.
+For example, DOIs are mostly resolved on the web using HTTP redirects with the common `https://doi.org/` prefix, hiding their Handle nature as an implementation detail [[DOI 2017]].

 <div id="tbl:fdo-web-interoperability-framework">

-_**Table 1**: Considering FDO and Web according to the quality levels of the Interoperability Framework for Fast Data [[Delgado 2016](https://doi.org/10.1007/978-3-319-31861-5_1)]_
+_**Table 1**: Considering FDO and Web according to the quality levels of the Interoperability Framework for Fast Data [[Delgado 2016]]_

 | Quality    | FDO w/ DOIP    | Web w/ Linked Data    |
 | :---- | :---- | :---- |